Rechip/simple-yaml/README.md

 # simple-yaml

 Parsing configuration files is not fun.
 You usually want the config file to represent your inner structure.
 Thats where `simple-yaml` header-only library comes in.

+## Features

+- Parsing from string or a file.
+- Many types of data are supported, see [data types](#data-types).
+- Custom data types
+- Embedded duration parser (eg. `1d 2h 3m 4s` to std::chrono::duration<>)
+- Validation rules (minimum and maximum values, regex, length, ...)

 ## Requirements
 - [yaml-cpp](https://github.com/jbeder/yaml-cpp)
+- [source_location](https://github.com/Rechip/source_location) - you can use the standard implementation, this projects just extends compiler support
 - [magic_enum](https://github.com/Neargye/magic_enum) [optional]
 - C++20 - I am too lazy to deal with SFINAE, so I use concepts